INTI-CMNB/KiBot/docs/source/configuration/outputs/DXFOptions.rst

 .. _DXFOptions_polygon_mode:

 -  ``polygon_mode`` :index:`: <pair: output - dxf - options; polygon_mode>` [:ref:`boolean <boolean>`] (default: ``true``) Plot using the contour, instead of the center line.
-   You must disable it to get the dimensions (See https://gitlab.com/kicad/code/kicad/-/issues/11901).

 .. _DXFOptions_pre_transform: